ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 This also means the AG Grid React UI not only supports all features of the current AG Grid React, but also the interface into AG Grid React has not changed.
 All features are configured in the same way.
 All that will be needed in your application to test React UI is set the switch `reactUi=true`.

-## Hooks or Classes?

-Both.

-AG Grid React UI works with client applications written using React Hooks or React Classes.

-AG Grid React UI can also take custom components as Hooks or Classes.

-The requirements and interface into AG Grid does not change.

-## Can JS Components Still Be Provided

-Yes.

-As before, you can provide components to customise the grid using React or Vanilla JavaScript.
-For example you can configure a Cell Renderer on a column using both `colDef.cellRenderer` for Vanilla JavaScript or `colDef.cellRendererFramework` for a React version.

-The difference is behind the scenes in AG Grid.
-Without React UI, the grid used to create a React Portal to include the React Cell Renderer.
-With React ui, the React Cell Renderer is referenced directly.

-The Vanilla JavaScript components are now the ones that are not native and need to be wrapped!
-However don't worry about that, that's all taken care of behind the scenes.

 ## What Does the Spike Cover